aretext/aretext/client-server-design.md

 The client delegates all interactions with its TTY to the server using the following procedure:

-1. Create a pseudoterminal (pty) pair.
+1. Create a pseudoterminal (pty) pair: ptmx (primary) and pts (secondary)
-2. Send the secondary pty to the server over UDS using SCM_RIGHTS out-of-band data.
+2. Send pts to the server over UDS using SCM_RIGHTS out-of-band data.
 3. Send a "hello" message to the server encoding the arguments to the client (e.g. the filepath to open).
-4. Copy stdin -> pty and pty -> stdout until the pty is closed.
+4. Copy stdin -> ptmx and ptmx -> stdout until the pty is closed.

-The server receives a pty file descriptor over UDS and uses it to control the client's terminal:
+The server receives a file descriptor for pts over UDS and uses it to control the client's terminal:

-1. Initialize a tcell `Screen` for the client using the pty file descriptor.
+1. Initialize a tcell `Screen` for the client using the pts file descriptor.
 This is used for all input/output to/from the editor.
-2. When executing shell commands with `CmdModeTerminal`, use the pty file descriptor as stdin, stdout, stderr, and the controlling terminal for the subprocess.
+2. When executing shell commands with `CmdModeTerminal`, use the pts file descriptor as stdin, stdout, stderr, and the controlling terminal for the subprocess.

+When tty dimensions change, the client will receive a SIGWINCH signal.
+To propagate the change, the client must:

+1. Resize ptmx to match the client's tty.
+This causes the kernel to signal SIGWINCH to all server subprocesses whose controlling terminal is pts.
+2. Send a `WindowResizeMsg` to the server.
+This allows the server to update screen dimensions for the client's editor.

 Client-Server Messages
 ----------------------